WebberZone/contextual-related-posts/readme.txt

 = 2.0.0 =
 * New: Multi-site support.
 Now you can Network Activate the plugin and all users will see related posts!
+* New: Thumbnails will be registered as an image size in WordPress.
+This means WordPress will create a copy of the image with the specified dimensions when a new image is uploaded.
+For your existing images, I recommend using <a href="https://wordpress.org/plugins/force-regenerate-thumbnails/">Force Regenerate Thumbnails</a>.
+* Modified: Removed `border=0` attribute from `img` tag for HTML5 validation support
+* Modified: Default option for timthumb is disabled
 * Fixed: Post image will now be loaded over https if the visitor is blogging on https

 = 1.9.1 =